suse-edge/edge-image-builder/docs/building-images.md

 * `nodes` - Required for multi-node clusters; list of all nodes forming the cluster
   * `hostname` - Required; hostname (usually FQDN) which identifies the particular node
   * `type` - Required; Kubernetes node type - either `server` (for control plane nodes) or `agent` (for worker nodes)
-  * `initializer` - Optional; identifier of the node forming the cluster.
+  * `initializer` - Optional; specifies the cluster initializer.
+The initializer node is the server node which bootstraps the cluster and allows other nodes to join it.
 If unset, the first server in the node list will be selected as the initializer.
 * `manifests` - Optional; manifests to [apply](https://docs.rke2.io/advanced#auto-deploying-manifests) to the cluster.
   Can be used separately or in combination with the [configuration directory](#kubernetes-1).
   * `urls` - Optional; list of HTTP(s) URLs to download the manifests from